Kenny Brannigan

 Kenny Brannigan (born 8 June 1965) is a Scottish former football player and manager.

 Playing career

-Kenny Brannigan was a journeyman professional with a career spanning 21 seasons.
+Brannigan was a journeyman professional with a career spanning 21 seasons.
 A centre back, he played for 14 senior clubs in his career, making over 100 appearances for each of Queen's Park, Stranraer (who he skippered to a second division championship in 1994) and Clydebank.
 His other clubs included Sheffield Wednesday, Kilmarnock, Falkirk, Partick Thistle, Berwick Rangers, and Stirling Albion.

 Coaching career

 Brannigan was caretaker manager of Clydebank in 1997.
 He became Queen's Park manager in January 2003, taking over from John McCormack, when the latter left to manage Morton.
 Brannigan quit in August 2004 amidst reports over a touchline fight with a player and a supporter.
 With Airdrie United he was also assistant manager, as he was with Stirling Albion.